Now that you've taken ownership of your home, it's time to move in. Here's how to make the big move without the stress

 Deciding how you will move will be influenced by:

-• Distance – if you're moving far away, it might be better to leave it to the pros
+- Distance – If you’re moving far away, you might be better off leaving it to the pros.

-• Timing - You must make sure, whatever you decide, that the timing is right concerning all other parties, i.e. the seller, the buyer of your current home and so on.
+- Timing - You must make sure, whatever you decide, that the timing is right concerning all other parties, i.e. the seller, the buyer of your current home, the removal company. and so on.

-• Volume - The volume and size of your belongings play an important role in deciding whether you use a removal company or borrow a friend's bakkie.
+- Volume - The volume and size of your belongings play an important role in deciding whether you use a removal company or borrow Uncle Bob’s trailer.

 - What makes your company stand out from the rest?